 If you’re interested in making a difference in someone’s life, consider becoming a JFS volunteer.

-We are currently seeking compassionate individuals to join our Friendly Visitors program.
-Friendly Visitors match caring volunteers with isolated, homebound older adults for regular companionship.
-Volunteers visit about an hour each week to chat, share hobbies, and build meaningful relationships that help combat loneliness.
+There are many meaningful ways to get involved with JFS and support members of our community.
+One opportunity is our Friendly Visitors program, where compassionate volunteers are matched with isolated, homebound older adults for regular companionship.
+Volunteers spend about an hour each week visiting, chatting, sharing hobbies, and building meaningful relationships that help combat loneliness.

 Leave a Reply